sonnerberg/jsramverk-socket-server/README.md

 ## Timezone

-To use Swedish timezone I had to run `sudo timedatectl set-timezone Europe/Stockholm` on the server.
+To use Swedish timezone first ran
+`sudo timedatectl set-timezone Europe/Stockholm` on the server.

+But it's probably better to speficy `timeZone` in `node`.